hummingbot/hummingbot-site/docs/blog/posts/faq-for-new-crypto-algo-traders/index.md

 Given the current market environment, the barrier to entry is particularly low for new crypto traders.
 If you are not comfortable investing a load of hard-earned money at first, starting with $100 will work.

 Having said that, transaction and withdrawal fees may eat into profits (as %) and might materially impact results given smaller and smaller trading amounts.

-### Closing remarks

-For those new to algo trading, this field might seem intimidating and be a curious black box that’s interesting but seemingly unapproachable.
-However, the crypto market makes it more accessible and it’s a lot easier to get started than you may think!
-We hope we’ve provided you some resources here to help you get started.

-Programming is an art; there is no right or wrong way to approach it and there is no single way of achieving a single task.
-Ultimately, your choice of technology depends on your experience, background, preference, but we hope we’ve laid out some alternatives for those new to algo trading.
-Feel free to leave comments here or join [Discord](https://discord.gg/hummingbot) if you want to share your own insights, comments, or have any questions.